NensiH/Social_media_impact/README.md

 The map was created by cleaning our original Kaggle suicide dataset to contain only average suicides/100k per country and average suidies/100k per country per generation.
 The results were then added to a geoJSON file that lists the world capitals with geographical point data (the geoJSON file has been uploaded to a [Github page](https://tinabeee.github.io/Data/capitals2.geojson) to make API requests to it).
 The data is then requsted using d3.json and radius and color styled based on number of suicides.
 The bubbles are added together with a popup marker that displays the country name and number of suicides when clicked on.

 To download use the map, <b>you have to insert your own Mapbox API key</b>, or access token into the logic.js file.
 Mapbox provides 200,000 tile requests free of charge when you create a default public token with an account on the [Mapbox website](https://www.mapbox.com/).

+## Findings

+## Hypothesis testing
+At the outset of our project, our null hypothesis was that there is no relationship between social media use and suicide rates, while our alternative hypothesis was that there is a relationship between suicides and social media use.

+Our analysis has shown that we cannot identify a correlation between the two datapoints as suicide is a complex socio-economic phenomenon with varied causes and influences.
+Social media use alone does not impact suicide rates, according to the datasets we analyzed.
+We therefore fail to reject our null hypothesis and find that there is no relationship between social media use and suicides.

+# Limitations